-Your kitten will come with his or her State of Florida health certificate (includes first shots, physical exam by vet, check for parasites and routine de-wormer, negative fecal exam and negative Feline Leukemia/FIV test), the CFA Registration paper (optional), Sales Contract, Extended Health Guarantee (optional) and a few pages I've put together of care recommendations & tips.
+Your kitten will come with his or her State of Florida health certificate (includes first shots, physical exam by vet, check for parasites, negative fecal exam and negative FeLV/FIV test), the CFA Registration paper, Sales Agreement & Warranty, Care instructions, recommendations & tips.
 Also a tote bag with folder, a sample of his dry Kitten Food, sample can(s) of wet kitten food, a comb & brush to promote grooming, a few of his favorite toys, a soft blanket and stuffed toy scented by mom and siblings to comfort your baby during transition to new home and a variety of other items as are available.
-Before he goes home, your kitten will have a sanitary groom to help keep him cleaner when using the litter box, he will have his nails trimmed, a bath and a blow dry.
+Before he goes home, your kitten will have a sanitary groom to help keep his "bathroom area" cleaner when using the litter box.
+He will have his nails trimmed, a bath and a blow dry.
 If needed, he will have a flea prevention spot on applied.
 As you and your kitten begin your journey together, if there are times you have questions or would like some reassurance or advice, feel free to contact me, I would be happy to talk with you.
-Kittens who are shipped may come with a travel crate (for an additional fee.)

 The name Purrepiphany is confusing to some people.
 Perhaps those people have never had an epiphany...lol.
 The term "epiphany" is sometimes used to express an "ah ha" moment.
 A moment of sudden and striking realization.
 And of course the "Purr" part is self explanatory. :) Purr Epiphany is the moment I realized the time was right to begin this new journey.
 The original use of the word Epiphany was used to describe the manifestation of Christ to the Gentiles as represented by the Magi, who were Persian.
 (Matthew 2:1-12) The evening the wise men gazed at a star and knew that our King had been born.
 I found this connection to Christ comforting and so the name Purrepiphany came to be.

-Some people are misinformed and believe that a "Himalayan" is a separate breed of cat than a Persian.
-When, in fact, a Himalayan is not even a breed at all.
-According to the CFA website, Himalayans are just one color variation of the Persian cat breed.
-Just like a Persian that has silvery shaded markings is called a Shaded Silver and a black and white Persian is called a Bi-Colour, a Siamese point marked Persian is called a Himalayan and is sometimes even referred to as a "color point".
-Therefore, because a Himalayan is a Persian, he should possess all the traits and characteristics of any other colored Persian cat, such as having a round head, short ears and nose, a cobby build, full coat, etc..
-So, despite what you may see advertised by some as "Himalayans" for sale, one should keep in mind that just because a cat is long haired with Siamese markings, it is not always a Himalayan.
-A Himalayan is a Persian!
+Some people believe that a "Himalayan" is a separate breed of cat than a Persian.
+Himalayan's may be considered a breed in some parts of the world but according to the CFA website, Himalayans are just one color variation of the Persian cat breed.
+Just like a Persian that has silvery shaded markings is called a Shaded Silver and a black and white Persian is called a Bi-Colour, a color pointed "Siamese" marked Persian is called a Himalayan and to avoid this confusion, they are sometimes referred to as a "color point".
+And, because a Himalayan marked Persian is a Persian, he should possess all the traits and characteristics of any other colored Persian cat, such as having a round head, short ears and nose, a cobby build, full coat, etc. There are several other breeds of cats that sport the color point "Siamese" markings, such as the Birman and the Balinese, therefore one can't call every long haired cat with "Siamese" markings a Himalayan.

 This excerpt is taken from the CFA Website: